itsmee3223/user-service-online-course/README.md

 I bought a course from BWA and learn how to build microservice web.
 </p>
 <p align='center'>
-This is the API gateway, build with ExpressJS, and deployed with <a href='https://railway.app/' 'target='_blank'>Railway</a>
+This is the API user service, build with ExpressJS, and deployed with <a href='https://railway.app/' 'target='_blank'>Railway</a>
 </p>

 ---